Jatav Mahasabha

-Akhil Bharatiya Jatav Mahasabha was founded in 1917 under the leadership of Manik Chand Jatav and Swami Achootanand.
-It was formed to promote the interests of Jatav for seeking social upliftment into Kshatriya varna.
+Akhil Bharatiya Jatav Mahasabha was founded in India in 1917 under the leadership of Manik Chand Jatav and Swami Achootanand.
+It was formed to promote the interests of Chamars for seeking social upliftment into Kshatriya varna.

 Foundation

 Manik Chand Jatav, Ramnarayan Yadavendu and others came in contact with each other in 1910s.
-They worked for the upliftment of leather worker & freeing caste from this disgraceful name.
+They worked for the upliftment of Chamars & freeing caste from this disgraceful name.
 They campaigned for the adopting 'Jatav' surname replacing with names who denotes lower hierarchy.